AT&T Hotel TV Interface

 DIRECTV Residential Experience Audit

-The legacy DIRECTV DRE provided basic features like Live TV and property info but lacked intuitive navigation, branding flexibility, and visual structure.
-I set out to modernize the experience—retaining core features while adding OTT integrations, faster Live TV access, customizable settings, and a cleaner, brand-aligned design.
+I audited the legacy platform, which offered basic Live TV and property info but lacked clear navigation, branding flexibility, and visual structure.
+I modernized the experience by keeping key features while adding OTT integration, faster Live TV access, customizable settings, and a cleaner, brand-aligned design.

 Competitive Audit